romeerez/orchid-orm/docs/src/guide/migration-setup-and-overview.md

   // Read more about serial vs timestamp below.
   migrationId: 'serial',

-  // column type overrides and snakeCase option will be taken from the BaseTable:
+  // (when using it with ORM) column type overrides and snakeCase option will be taken from the BaseTable:
   baseTable: BaseTable,

-  // optionally, for automatic code updating after running migrations:
-  // baseTable is required when setting appCodeUpdater
-  appCodeUpdater: appCodeUpdater({
-    // paths are relative to the current file
-    tablePath: (tableName) => `./tables/${tableName}.table.ts`,
-    ormPath: './db.ts',
-  }),

-  // true by default, whether to use code updater by default
-  useCodeUpdater: false,
+  // (when using it for ORM) path to ORM `db` instance, this is needed to automatically generate migrations.
+  dbPath: './db',

   // custom commands can be defined as follows:
   commands: {
     // dbOptions is an array of database configs
-    // config is the config of `rakeDb` (that contains migrationPath, appCodeUpdater, etc)
+    // config is the config of `rakeDb` defined above
     // args of type string[] is an array of command line arguments startring after the command name async seed(dbOptions, config, args) {
       const { seed } = await import('./seed');